Tradeo Review (Our Opinion)

 And finally, the maximum drawdown figures look questionable since with some traders it shows historic drawdown of over 500%!
 This is strange since the maximum possible drawdown is 100%, at which stage the account lost everything.

 So overall, the past performance indicators and analysis tools provided by Tradeo are fairly basic.
 Nevertheless you can get some indication of the trader’s trading style and historical performance.
-You can also copy them using your demo account first, which will also give you a clearer indication of the expected trade copying sizes and daily/weekly drawdown before you start risking your own money.
+You can also follow them using your demo account first to more closely monitor them for a while before you consider copying one of their trade signals with a real money account.

 Risk and money management features

-In this part of the review we look at the options available on the platform which allow you to manage your risk when copying other traders.
+In this part of the review we normally look at the options available on the platform which allow you to manage your risk when auto copying other traders.

 Costs and fees

 Because Tradeo acts as a broker as well, the cost of using their social trading network and platform is totally free.
-The cost is assumed in the spreads, which seem fairly standard.
-EURUSD spread averages about 1.8 pips, AUDUSD 2.2 pips, USDJPY 2.3 pips and GBPUSD 3.1 pips.
-More exotic pairs are averaging about 4 pip spreads which is very reasonable compared to some other brokers.
+The cost is assumed in the spreads, which seem a little high (compared to some discount brokers).
+On June 15th 2017, EURUSD spread averaged about 2.8 pips, AUDUSD 3.2 pips, USDJPY 3.3 pips and GBPUSD 4.1 pips.
+More exotic pairs are averaging about 8 pip spreads which is in line with most other brokers.

 Tradeo offers e-mail, live chat and telephone support with local numbers for the UK, France and Italy.
 They also have a dedicated support section on their website with a knowledge base of previous questions & answers.